seqan/hibf/doc/about/api/index.md

      change in the face of forward-declarations.
   -# **Avoid unnecessary dependency on Argument-Dependent Lookup (ADL) when calling SeqAn APIs.** Some APIs are designed
      to work via ADL (e.g. `operator<<` for iostreams, unqualified `swap` in generic code, etc.) For most APIs, however, ADL is not part of the design.
-Calling functions from namespace `library_template` via ADL, unless that is explicitly intended as part of the design, should be avoided.
+Calling functions from namespace `hibf` via ADL, unless that is explicitly intended as part of the design, should be avoided.
   -# **Include What You Use.** We may make changes to the internal include-graph for SeqAn headers - if you use an
      API, please include the relevant header file directly.
   -# **Do not make unqualified calls in the global namespace.** A call like `f(a);` for a function `f` in the global
-     namespace can become ambiguous if/when we add `library_template::f` (especially if `a` is a SeqAn type).
+     namespace can become ambiguous if/when we add `hibf::f` (especially if `a` is a SeqAn type).
 We generally do not recommend you use the global namespace for anything.
 If you must, please qualify any call that accepts a type provided by SeqAn.